Colin Edwards: 2006

-For 2006 Colin Edwards continued riding for the Camel Yamaha factory team on board the YZR-M1 with teammate and good friend Valentino Rossi in the MotoGP championship.
+For 2006, Edwards continued riding for the Camel Yamaha factory team on board the YZR-M1 with teammate and good friend Valentino Rossi in the MotoGP championship.
 The factory Yamaha team had a troubling start to their racing year with "chatter" problems and tire wear issues.

 The factory team built a new chassis for the 2006 spec YZR-M1 to combat the aforementioned problems.
 Rossi took to the new chassis quickly and rode to victory at his home race of Mugello for the fifth consecutive time since 2001.
 Edwards did not have the time to "gel" with the new chassis early in the season, which resulted in him sticking with the older version for the Mugello race.
 He finished 12th.

-At Assen he took the lead at the start, and led until Nicky Hayden passed him on the penultimate lap.
+At Assen, Edwards took the lead at the start, and led until Nicky Hayden passed him on the penultimate lap.
 He caught back up to his countryman on the last lap, and managed to pass him a few corners from the end.
 When Hayden attempted to pass him again in the final chicane, Edwards ran across the AstroTurf and lost control of his bike, which briefly continued on without him.
 He remounted to finish 13th.
 Hayden, who ran across the gravel on the final chicane himself, managed to keep control of his bike and won the race.
 At his home race, the Red Bull U.S. Grand Prix, Edwards finished ninth suffering tire problems in the scorching heat like his teammate Valentino Rossi.
 At Estoril he qualified second and finished fourth in one of his most competitive showings of the season.

 2007

 2007 brought great prospects early on.
-Colin entered his second of a two-year deal with Yamaha factory team, now known as Fiat Yamaha riding the new Yamaha YZR-M1 800cc.
+Edwards entered his second of a two-year deal with Yamaha factory team, now known as Fiat Yamaha riding the new Yamaha YZR-M1 800cc.
 Yet after starting second on the grid in Istanbul, a first lap crash caused by Olivier Jacque took him out.
-At Le Mans Colin took pole position, but made a slow start and gambled on switching to wet tyres in damp conditions.
+At Le Mans, Edwards took pole position, but made a slow start and gambled on switching to wet tyres in damp conditions.
 He did this too early, and by the time it was wet enough his tyres had shredded, forcing him to pit again and finish at the back of the field.

 Fiat Yamaha was having problems with the M1 and the Michelin tires, Edwards along with teammate Valentino Rossi both struggled to find competitive set up nearly the entire season to run up front.
 Edwards best result of the season was 2nd (equaling his career best in MotoGP) at the wet British Grand Prix at Donington Park.